How does COVID-19 impact upcoming appointments?

 - Pilates, yoga and aquatic therapy to strengthen back muscles

-- Acupuncture (provided at Ohio State Spine Center) or dry needling for pain control through Ohio State’s Center for Integrative Medicine
+- Acupuncture or dry needling for pain control

-- Spinal injections, such as epidurals or nerve blocks, directed toward areas where pain originates, with the aim of eliminating or relieving pain.
+- Spinal injections, such as epidurals or nerve blocks, to relieve pain

-- Spinal cord stimulation in the Center for Neuromodulation provides an option when surgery isn't indicated or desired.
+- Spinal cord stimulation in the Center for Neuromodulation provides an option when surgery isn't an option or your preference.
 A device similar to a pacemaker, usually implanted under the skin in your abdomen or upper buttock, sends mild electrical impulses.
 You use a transmitter that controls the signal, which changes pain messages before they reach the brain.
 Instead of pain, you feel a soothing, tingling sensation.

 Surgical treatments